morleym/furtive-handbook/docs/format-single-elim.md

   * The winner moves on, and the loser goes home
 * There is a risk of key competitors going home 'early' off-stream if they are upset by a lower seed
   * Broadcasts commonly feed this sort of info to talent for them to inform the audience, if that match was off-stream.
-  You could work this in with more flair visually, if desired.
+  You could work this in with more flair visually, if desired. 🚨UPSET ALERT!🚨

 #### Scheduling

 * Flexible length of day.
-You can pick one match per round to broadcast, or you can 'hold' matches to broadcast multiple per round
+You can pick one match per round to broadcast, or you can 'hold' matches to broadcast multiple per round.
+  Coordinate this scheduling with Comp Ops (ideally in advance).
   * The semifinals are the most common round where a match is held, so that you see the semifinal match for *both* competitors who advance to the finals.